THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Our second year, we sailed from New Zealand to Tonga, where we spent two months, one month in Vava’u and one month in the Ha’apai Group.
-Next on to Fiji for 2 and a half months, a month of which was the Lau Group, and then a short stop in Vanuatu and a month in New Caledonia.
+Next on to Fiji for two and a half months, a month of which was the Lau Group, and then a short stop in Vanuatu and a month in New Caledonia.
 We finished by sailing to Australia for cyclone season.

 So what would we do if we were doing it all over again?